Diophantine approximation and the subspace theorem: Roth's theorem

-\end{theorem} We will show that this formulation of Roth's theorem is equivalent to the following statement, which we shall prove at the end of this section. \begin{theorem} Let $ K $ be a number field with a finite set of places $ S $.
+\end{theorem} We will show that this formulation of Roth's theorem is equivalent to the following statement, which we shall prove at the end of this section. \begin{theorem} Let $ K $ be a number field and $S$ be a finite set of places of $ K $.
 Let $\alpha \in \bar{K}$ and $ \delta >0 $ be fixed.
 Define a map $\zeta:S\to [0,1]$ such that $\sum_{v\in S}\zeta(v)=1$.
 Then there are finitely many $ \beta \in K $ such that

 \end{theorem} \begin{proposition} Theorem \ref{Roth's theorem} and Theorem \ref{alternate version} are equivalent. \end{proposition} \begin{proof} Assume that Theorem \ref{Roth's theorem} is true.
 Let $\zeta:S\to [0,1]$ be a map such that $\sum_{v\in S}\zeta(v)=1$.
 Assume $\beta$ satisfies \eqref{height inequality}, then